-- Superpower Lottery: Not only the powers, but also the conditions can pretty much anything.
+- Superpower Lottery: Not only the powers, but also the conditions can be pretty much anything.
 It can range from cool ("one good deed a day") to mundane ("regularly bathing in light") to funny ("breathing in a ridiculous way") to thoroughly life-ruining ("one evil deed a day").

-- Swiss-Army Weapon: Law-Abiding Silver Gun can shoot normal bullets, freezing bullets, be used as a Grappling-Hook Pistol, or transform into a freaking Wave Motion Gun.
+- Swiss-Army Weapon: Law-Abiding Silver Gun can shoot normal bullets, freezing bullets, be used as a Grappling-Hook Pistol, or transform into a freaking Wave-Motion Gun.

 - Xtreme Kool Letterz: Showtaro and Yowhey's names are prime suspects.